raczek-piotr/Dungeon_of_Shadow_Imps/README.md

     search the internet or change OS (on Ubuntu with pyton3,10 it will work)

-  3. "_curses.error: setupterm: could not find terminal" you had ran it in editor's terminal, but it has it be the terminal/cmd (ctrl + t in thonny, to run in the terminal)
+  3. "_curses.error: setupterm: could not find terminal" you had ran it in editor's terminal, but it has it be the terminal/cmd (ctrl + t in thonny, to run it in the terminal)

 ## Contact
 * email raczek.piotr@o2.pl

 ## Authors
-By: Piotr Raczek
+By: Piotr Raczek # -PR-